 And pallets vary in size between European countries too, something to be aware of should your business or transit requirements involve you moving a pallet from, for example, Germany where there are five different pallet sizes vertically speaking, and three pallet base sizes to choose from!
 Always speak with your carrier if you’re in any way unsure, and confirm requirements before purchasing and packing your pallet for international transit.

-Step 1 of 5: Enter information about what you need to move
+Step 1 of 5: Tell us about what you need to move